 The Nature and Persistence of Buyback Anomalies

-Using recent data on buybacks, we reject the hypothesis that the buyback anomalies first reported by Lakonishok and Vermaelen (1990) and Ikenberry, Lakonishok, and Vermaelen (1995) have disappeared over time.
-Long-term positive excess returns after open market repurchase programs are negatively correlated with abnormal returns during the six months prior to the buyback announcement.
-This is consistent with the hypothesis that the buyback is a response to a market overreaction to bad news.
-We find one such piece of bad news: significant analyst downgrades, combined with overly pessimistic forecasts of long-term earnings.
-Stock prices after tender offers are set as if all investors tender their shares, but empirically they don't.
-Thus, the arbitrage opportunity persists because the market sets prices as if the average investor, not the marginal investor determines the stock price.
+Using recent data, we reject the hypothesis that the buyback anomalies first reported by Lakonishok and Vermaelen (, Journal of Finance 45:455-77) and Ikenberry, Lakonishok, and Vermaelen (, Journal of Financial Economics 39:181-208) have disappeared over time.
+We find evidence consistent with the hypothesis that open market repurchases are a response to a market overreaction to bad news: significant analyst downgrades, combined with overly pessimistic forecasts of long-term earnings.
+Stock prices after tender offers are set as if all investors tender their shares, but empirically they do not.
+Thus, the arbitrage opportunity persists because the market sets prices as if the average, not the marginal investor, determines the stock price.

 Suggested Citation: Suggested Citation